juani-cx/hm/replit.md

 ## System Architecture

 ### Frontend Architecture
 The frontend is built with React 18 and TypeScript, using Vite for building and Wouter for routing.
 TanStack Query manages server state, data fetching, and caching.
 The UI relies on Radix UI for accessible component foundations, shadcn/ui for design, and Tailwind CSS for styling.
 Design principles emphasize editorial typography (Playfair Display, Inter), magazine-quality layouts, mobile-first responsiveness, and accessibility.
-State management primarily uses TanStack Query for server state and React hooks for local UI state.
+State management primarily uses TanStack Query for server state, React Context (CartContext) for global shopping cart state, and React hooks for local UI state.
+The shopping cart uses functional state updates to ensure atomic operations and prevent race conditions during rapid add-to-cart interactions.

 ### Backend Architecture
 The backend uses Express.js with TypeScript.
 It features RESTful APIs for stories, items, inventory, AI assistant interactions, and user profiles.
 Data is currently stored in-memory using `MemStorage` (with an interface for future PostgreSQL migration via Drizzle ORM).
 The AI Assistant System is a multi-agent architecture (Fashion, Business, Support) using OpenAI (GPT-4o via Replit AI Integrations) for intent-based routing and context-aware responses, with guidelines stored in Markdown files.
 An Inventory Service handles stock availability and similar product recommendations.